Design system collection

 Token diagram

 I started vibe coding in the summer of 2024, and I absolutely love it.
-I love how it gives me agency—not only to minimize manual tasks in Figma, but also to create tooling as a designer.
-I vibe coded color generation libraries in the OKLCh and HCT color spaces and 50+ Figma scripts to help me reduce manual tasks and complete various token workflows.
+I love how it gives me agency—not only to minimize manual tasks in Figma, but also to create toolings as a designer.
+I vibe coded color generation libraries in the OKLCh and HCT color spaces with custom tweaks, and nearly 100 Figma scripts to help me reduce manual tasks and supercharge token workflows.

-My boyfriend jokingly said I finally know what it’s like to be an engineer—why spend half an hour doing something manually when you can spend two hours automating it?
-Hey—why do manual tasks when you can learn something and have fun?
+My boyfriend jokingly said I finally know what it's like to be an engineer—why spend x minutes on a simple task when you can spend y hours automating it?
+Jokes aside, as LLMs get better and with good API docs, automating simple tasks takes just as long these days.
+Automation also helps prevent more errors, which is especially important in our line of work.
+Plus, why do it manually when you can learn something and have fun?

 Figma scripts